 More than one million women and girls in the United States are living with seizure disorders.
-They face many challenges, from changes during the monthly cycle which may trigger seizures to concerns regarding pregnancy.
+They face many challenges from changes during the monthly cycle, which may trigger seizures, to concerns regarding pregnancy.
 Social factors leave them vulnerable to discrimination and abuse.
 Yet their plight and the manner in which they are affected has been largely ignored.
-As an important part of the Epilepsy Foundation of Delaware’s role in advocating for all people with epilepsy, we are committed to addressing the unique health concerns of women with epilepsy.
+As an important part of the Epilepsy Foundation of Delaware’s role is advocating for all people with epilepsy, we are committed to addressing the unique health concerns of women with epilepsy.

 Women and Hormones

 Is there a connection between seizures and hormones?

 Yes, however we do not understand it very well.
 We do know that the female hormones, estrogen and progesterone, act on certain brain cells, including those in the temporal lobe, a part of the brain where partial seizures often begin.
 Estrogen excites these brain cells and can make seizures more likely to happen.
 In contrast, natural progesterone can inhibit or prevent seizures in some women.

 Hormones generally do not cause seizures but can influence their occurrence.
 Some women with epilepsy experience changes in their seizure patterns at times of hormonal fluctuations.
 For example, puberty is a time when hormones are stimulating body changes.
 It is not unusual for certain kinds of seizures to disappear at puberty, while other seizure disorders may start at this time.
 Many women with epilepsy see changes in the number or the pattern of their seizures around the time of ovulation (mid-cycle), or just before and at the beginning of their menstrual periods.

 Why do I have seizures more often around the time of my menstrual period?